TUDelft-books/CT1000/book/week_14/homework_1/intro.md

-(homework14.1)=
+(homework13.3)=
-# Homework deadline lesson Monday December 2nd
+# Homework deadline lesson Friday November 29th

-As a preparation for Monday's lesson you'll look into Shear stresses in torsional elements:
+As a preparation for Tuesday's lesson you'll look into Internal forces and displacement due to torsion:

 ```{tableofcontents}
 ```